WodenWang820118/tag-check/README.md

 # TagCheck
 ## Overview
 This desktop application automates the GTM (Google Tag Manager) container review process and the production analytics deployment validation.
-It streamlines the quality assurance process by providing:

 ## Features
 - The tool uses a consistent JSON fomatted GTM specification and generates GTM compatible JSON files to be uploaded.